 Companies should register their trademarks and patents as early as possible to secure their rights.

-2. Use local expertise
+2. Utilize local expertise

-It is strongly recommended to work with a local Chinese lawyer or specialized agency to navigate the complexities of the Chinese IP legal system.
+It is strongly recommended to work with a local Chinese lawyer or a specialized agency to navigate the complexities of the Chinese IP legal system.

-3. Monitoring and Enforcement
+3. Monitoring and enforcement

 Companies should regularly monitor the market for violations and take legal action if necessary.

-4. Confidentiality Agreements
+4. Confidentiality agreements

 To minimize the risks of direct investment in China, various countries are taking a number of measures: